fjoe88/hugo_blog/content/post/2021-09-01-personal-what-I've-learned-in-the-past-9 months-about-golf-from-zero-experience/index.en.md

 <img src="images/IMB_isXZvM.gif" alt="" width="400px"/>

-Summing up what I've learned in the past 9 months time from never stepping foot on a golf course or a practice range.
+As the journey continues for me to find more consistency and power, here I'll try to sum up what I've learned in the past 9 months time from never stepping foot on a golf course or a practice range.

 - The sport of golf is not for the faint of heart, that being said - it is truly addictive and fascinating especially for anyone who enjoys *self-improvement through learning, thinking and practicing*.